apostrophecms/apostrophe-documentation/roadmap.md

 Apostrophe 0.5 was the previous release of Apostrophe for the node.js platform.
 We intend to provide critical security fixes for Apostrophe 0.5 for a minimum of two years from this date (until September 1st, 2018). *In practice it is likely that we will do so for considerably longer due to our commitment to our own clients.*

+## Documentation roadmap

+There are many tutorials and HOWTOs still to come.
+[Contributions to the documentation project are welcome.](https://github.com/punkave/apostrophe-documentation)